-- The FREL is developed on a national scale; - Inclusion of the different direct drivers of deforestation: Mining (mining covers ca. 69% of the total deforestation, whereas Artisanal Small-scale Gold Mining specifically covers ca. 68% of the total deforestation), Infrastructure (18%), Urbanization (3%), Agriculture (5%), Pasture (1%), Burned area (2%) and other deforestation (1%) (see annex 5); - Inclusion of forest degradation caused by logging (ca. 55% of the total emissions in 2019) and shifting cultivation (ca. 6% of the total emissions in 2019); - The definition of forest used is: "Land covered primarily by trees, but also often containing shrubs, palms, bamboo, herbs, grass and climbers, with a minimum tree crown cover of 30% (or equivalent stocking level), with the potential to reach a minimum canopy height at maturity in situ of 5 meters, and a minimum area of 1.0 ha".;
+- The FREL is developed on a national scale; - Inclusion of the different direct drivers of deforestation: Mining (mining covers ca. 69% of the total deforestation, whereas Artisanal Small-scale Gold Mining specifically covers ca. 68% of the total deforestation), Infrastructure (18%), Urbanization (3%), Agriculture (5%), Pasture (1%), Burned area (2%) and other deforestation (1%); - Inclusion of forest degradation caused by logging and shifting cultivation; - The definition of forest used is: "Land covered primarily by trees, but also often containing shrubs, palms, bamboo, herbs, grass and climbers, with a minimum tree crown cover of 30% (or equivalent stocking level), with the potential to reach a minimum canopy height at maturity in situ of 5 meters, and a minimum area of 1.0 ha".; - The IPCC pools included in this FREL are: Above-Ground Biomass (AGB), Below-Ground Biomass (BGB) and Dead Wood (DW).
+The pools that are not included, namely Litter and Soil Organic Carbon (SOC), will be included in a future FREL submission as soon as relevant data are available; - Carbon dioxide (CO2) is included in this FREL; - Nitrous oxide (N2O) and methane (CH4) are also taken into account when deforestation is done through fire (burning), as well as in the case of the expansion of shifting cultivation areas (slash and burn activity); - 'Historical period' calculations are based on the nineteen-year timespan from 2000-2019, and the FREL is established for a period of five years (2020-2024).
+After these five years, the FREL will be evaluated and adjusted as necessary.